 The most probable numerical values of the speed, size and height of the UAP could be determined by solving a set of equations, relating previously unknown parameters to known ones.
-They were mainly determined by direct measurements and a combination of several angular estimations, made by the principal witness.
-This data was established shortly after the observations or in one instance (for φ at A) more recently, but in a very careful way.
+They were mainly determined by angular and distance measurements, with some additional numerical estimations, made by the principal witness.
+They were written down shortly after the events, or established more recently, by means of different complementary procedures.

 When first spotted, the UAP was about 430 m from the witnesses.
 It passed at a distance of 20 meters and a height of 20 meters behind the poplars at the rear of the SART ERNAGE farm.
 By triangulation, it could be established that the object was flying there at a speed of about 13 km/h.
-The distance of closest approach, when the UAP was executing its climbing maneuver is not exactly know, but is very probably close to 100 meters, which implies that the object descended to a height of about 3 meters before it turned away.
+The distance of closest approach, when the UAP was executing its climbing manoeuvre is not exactly know, but is very probably close to 100 meters, which implies that the object descended to a height of about 3 meters before it turned away.
 The length of the ensemble of luminous panels was estimated at 12 meters, while the diameter of the front light during its approach was approximately 1.7 meters.

-The aeronautical analysis revealed that the UAP could surely not be confused with a helicopter or any other conventional aerial vehicle, in particular for the following reasons:
+The aeronautical analysis revealed that the UAP could impossibly be confused with a helicopter or any other conventional aerial vehicle.
+The most important elements which led to this very important conclusion were:

-- No detection on surveillance radars, no authorization, no military exercises. - No evidence at all for ambulance helicopters. - Very slow operating speed and absence of noise. - Unusual lights and no position or navigation lights. - The carrying mass was not visible to the witnesses. - Very high maneuverability at very slow speed and exceptional acceleration capacity.
+- No detection on surveillance radars, no authorization, no military exercises. - No evidence at all for ambulance helicopters. - Very slow speed and absence of noise. - Unusual lights and no position or navigation lights. - The carrying mass was not visible to the witnesses. - Very high manoeuvrability at very slow speed and exceptional acceleration capacity.